 Since our volunteer pilots donate their time and pay all flight expenses, Angel Flight Mid-Atlantic must limit its services to assist children and adults who cannot afford other means of long-distance transportation.
-Our mission is to help ordinary people dealing with extraordinary circumstances, so there must be a legitimate medical or compassionate reason Angel Airlift’s service is being requested and is necessary.
+Our mission is to help ordinary people dealing with extraordinary circumstances, so there must be a legitimate medical or compassionate reason Angel Flight Mid-Atlantic’s service is being requested and is necessary.

 Qualify for Free Medical Air Transportation – Angel Flight Mid-Atlantic

 To qualify for an Angel Flight, passengers must:

 - Be medically cleared to fly in a non-pressurized small aircraft